lsst-it/ittn-025/index.rst

 - 181 Network points in total
 - 7 Access Point

-All data points start from the technical room.
+ All of the fiber optic connections that are fed with a signal in the technical rooms all come from the data center located in rack A1.

 First Floor Image